RgbCatOficial/Hand_ScreenShot/README.md

-Objective: Make camera catch hand movements via code and screenshot;
+Objective: Make camera catch hand movements via code and screenshot when someone closes the hand;
 Project 109 - Byju's;
 Fell free of making any friendly branch with upgrades!